FEEprojects/meta-remote-management/README.md

 4. To build the image run

-    bitbake build remote-management-minimal
+    bitbake build remote-management-rpi

-5. Once the build process is done, you can find the image in `build/tmp/deploy/images/raspberrypi3/remote-management-minimal-raspberrypi3.wic`
+5. Once the build process is done, you can find the image in `build/tmp/deploy/images/raspberrypi3/remote-management-rpi-raspberrypi3.wic`